Rogach/miltamm/README.md

   some questions (effectively setting values for the build definition keys), and then miltamm generates the processed copy of template in `new_awesome_project` folder.

+Miltamm can use the template files located on local filesystem, or download the template from git repository or using rsync.

+You can download the runnable jar from [here](https://s3.amazonaws.com/miltamm/miltamm-0.0.1.jar).

+You can also view [the example template](https://github.com/Rogach/template/tree/master/lift-template).

 This preprocessor was only tested on Linux (thus would probably work on it).
 I haven't tested it on anything else.